rahmanda/rahmanda.github.io/contents/blog/en/2020-05-29-vue-portal-in-action.md

 ## Conclusion

 Previously, I thought we could only manage an app by juggling structure with parent and child components relationship.
-Now with portal, we can eliminates that limitation which can expand more possibility to restructure our app without being restricted to the location of components or templates.
+Now with portal, we can eliminate that limitation and expand more possibility to restructure our app without being restricted to the location of components or templates.